alexmb9/commuter-py/README.md

 # commuter-py
-Python Application to reccomend properties based on what the commute time and type would be to your office!
+Python Application to reccomend properties based on what the commute time and type would be to your office from your home location!